Thodu Dongalu (1954 film)

-Thodu Dongalu is a 1954 Indian Telugu-language drama film, produced by N. Trivikrama Rao under the National Art Theaters banner and directed by D. Yoganand.
-It stars N. T. Rama Rao, Gummadi, T. G. Kamala Devi and music composed by T. V. Raju.
+Thodu Dongalu is a 1954 Indian Telugu-language drama film directed by D. Yoganand.
+It was produced by N. Trivikrama Rao under the National Art Theaters banner.
+It stars N. T. Rama Rao, Gummadi, T. G. Kamala Devi; the music was composed by T. V. Raju.

 Plot

 Lokanatham is the proprietor of a rice mill.
 Paramesam, the manager, through his cunning ways, helps Lokanatham make big money at the expense of the workers.
-There is an accident in the mill in which a worker, Ramudu dies.
-To avoid paying compensation, Lokanatham and Paramesam throw the body from a hillock.
+A worker, Ramudu, dies in an accident at the mill.
+To avoid paying compensation, Lokanatham and Paramesam throw the body from a hillock to show that he had not died on his employer's premises.
 The next day Paramesam passes through Ramudu's house and is moved by the plight of the worker's wife Gangamma and her children.
 With a guilty conscience, he is haunted by hallucinations in the form of Ramudu's ghost.
 His health deteriorates and the doctor advises rest.
 He says that Paramesam may not survive more than a month.
 Confirming this, an astrologer advises him to move to a different place.
-Paramesam goes to Madras leaving behind his wife and son Samabadu.
+Paramesam goes to Madras, leaving behind his wife and son Samabadu.
 But the ghost persists to haunt him there too.
 One day, when he is lying unconscious on a road, a worker, Bheemanna takes him to his house.
 When Paramesam offers him money for having taken care of him, Bheemanna declines and advises him to give the money instead to Ramudu's family.
 A reformed Paramesam returns to his native town and asks Lokanatham to pay compensation to Ramudu's family.
 At first Lokanatham refuses to pay, but when Paramesam threatens to inform the police about their past misdeeds, he relents.
 Paramesam is relieved that he can now die peacefully and says that it is the last day of his life as per the doctor and the astrologer.
 But the next day he wakes up as usual, and the doctor tells him that, since he is rid of the guilt, he is now hale and healthy.
 The story ends with Lokanatham handing over the mill to Paramesam.